The decision to hold an appeal in person or by Teams will be made by the President, after considering:

 Appeal decisions are not published.
 Sample decisions are available at www.prsb.vic.gov.au (External link) .
 Remember that every position and appeal is different with different questions asked, so do not rely too much on the sample decision.

-4.14 What if I’ve had a discipline issue?
-How will this be raised?
+4.14 What if I’ve had a discipline issue, complaint or conduct conversation?

 The Selection Panel is provided with summary probity reports of short-listed candidates using the Register of Complaints, Serious Incidents and Discipline (ROCSID).
-This information helps the panel to assess ‘good conduct’, which is part of the test of ‘efficiency.’
+This information helps the panel to assess ‘good conduct’, which is part of the test of ‘efficiency’ and includes records of discipline, complaints and conduct conversations.

 For privacy reasons, ROCSID reports are not provided to the other parties (Appellants, Selectees).
 They are provided to the CCR.